elliotkendall/mille-ai/README.md

 The sampleais.py file includes several sample AIs to use when developing your own.

-BasicAI plays a passable game despite being very simple.
+**BasicAI** plays a passable game despite being very simple.

-ManualAI asks the person at the keyboard to make moves, and so lets you play against other AIs.
+**ManualAI** asks the person at the keyboard to make moves, and so lets you play against other AIs.

-JonsAI implements Jon's master Mille Bornes strategy: If you have a 25, discard it.
+**JonsAwesomeAI** implements Jon's master Mille Bornes strategy: If you have a 25, discard it.
 Otherwise, discard another card.

 ### The Cards Class ###